Alan Bewell

 In chapter three ‘Translating Early Australian Natural History’, Bewell offers an interesting account of the reception of Indigenous plant names and the appropriation of Indigenous drawings in William Westall’s work.
 Australian colonial poets are noticeably missing from this chapter which instead cites Erasmus Darwin once again.
 Bewell does, however, offer an interesting perspective on Wordsworth’s poetry throughout the volume, arguing that it is not about unchanging nature, but about living with a disappearing nature, in which “Nature present is understood as being already a part of nature past” (p.
 268).

-This note of melancholy and sense of loss sets the tone for the second half of the book which inserts an ecocritical tone into the otherwise slippery authorial voice.
-Chapter seven for instance, follows the theme of loss from the perspective of John Clare’s feelings of exile as industrialisation, agricultural reform, imported plants, and the ever more visible privatisation of land-ownership exiled him from his rootedness in the landscape of Helpston.
+This note of melancholy and sense of loss sets the tone for the second half of the book which inserts an ecocritical perspective into the otherwise slippery authorial voice.
+Chapter seven for instance, follows the theme of loss from the perspective of John Clare’s feelings of exile as industrialisation, agricultural reform, imported plants, and the ever more visible privatisation of landownership exiled him from his rootedness in the landscape of Helpston.
 The final chapter ties together Charles Darwin, the Romantics, and modern ecological thought in a posthuman interpretation of Frankenstein as an “elegy for an unborn species” (p.
 339).
 In a moving take on the classic novel, Bewell closes by reminding the reader of the importance of listening “to the appeals, inherently forms of grievance, silently being made to us by present-day natures and the ghosts of natures past” (p.
 340).

 Natures in Translation is an excellent example of how interdisciplinary scholarship can revolutionise our understanding of a subject.
 The text speaks to contemporary concerns without resorting to clumsy comparisons or platitudes.
 The image of nature so commonly propagated in the context of Romanticism is one of nostalgia, escapism, and the sublime.
 Bewell’s book dispels this image by systematically drawing a picture of nature at the forefront of cutting-edge science, modernity, trade, and power.
 His natures are not stable places of quiet retreat and touch stones of moral renewal, but dynamic, travelling, and translated natures on a global scale.
 Scholars of Romantic literature, the history of science, and those with an interest in ecocriticism will find this book to be a great enrichment to their understanding of both the Romantic period and current ecological realities.

-Rezension verfasst von: Ruth Barrat-Peacock
+Rezension verfasst von Ruth Barratt-Peacock

 Natures in Translation